 King's International Studentships

-King's offers a small number of competitive studentships open to candidates from EU and overseas countries.
+King's offers a small number of competitive studentships open to candidates from overseas.
 All awards are based on academic excellence as well as on financial need.
 Awards will be made to help support fees and maintenance costs for the duration of a student's course.

 Overseas students are eligible to apply for some financial support from the Cambridge Commonwealth, European and International Trust.
 King’s offers additional overseas studentships based on financial need and academic excellence.